bigwiv/Biopython-cn/en/chr04.rst

     the lower boundary and ``object.position + object.extension`` is the
     upper boundary.
 **OneOfPosition**
-    ®C Occasionally used for GenBank/EMBL locations, this class deals with a position where several possible values exist, for instance you could use this if the start codon was unclear and there where two candidates for the start of the gene.
+    ‚Äì Occasionally used for GenBank/EMBL locations, this class deals with a position where several possible values exist, for instance you could use this if the start codon was unclear and there where two candidates for the start of the gene.
 Alternatively, that might be handled explicitly as two related gene features.
 **UnknownPosition**
-    ®C This class deals with a position of unknown location.
-This is not used in GenBank/EMBL, but corresponds to the °Æ?°Ø feature coordinate used in UniProt.
+    ‚Äì This class deals with a position of unknown location.
+This is not used in GenBank/EMBL, but corresponds to the ‚Äò?‚Äô feature coordinate used in UniProt.

-Here°Øs an example where we create a location with fuzzy end points:
+Here‚Äôs an example where we create a location with fuzzy end points:

 .. code:: verbatim